plasmoduck/raspberrypi-motd/README.md

 $ sudo chmod +x motd.sh
 ```

-The following steps may vary depending on the OS.
-Arch Linux ARM is assumed.
+- Autoexecute the script when the user logs in via tty or ssh

+I found that the previous method of placing the script in `/etc/profile.d/` leads to the desktop login manager getting stuck in an endless loop asking for password in Raspbian.

-- Autoexecute the script when the user logs in.
-There are multiple locations from where you can start the `motd.sh` script, for example using the `/etc/profile`.
-Save the `motd.sh` script in the directory `/etc/profile.d` and it will be executed after the login.
-More about [autostarting scripts](https://wiki.archlinux.org/index.php/Bash#Configuration_file_sourcing_order_at_startup).
+However, the script `motd.sh` should not be exicuted by placing in `/etc/profile`.
+The correct method is to source the `motd.sh` script in the file `~/.profile` and it will be executed after the login.

-- Remove the default MOTD.
+Be sure to remove the default MOTD.
 It is located in `/etc/motd`.

   ```bash
   $ sudo rm /etc/motd